 There’s a phrase my husband shouts once a year.
 Not says, always shouts, and always when I’m driving—the best time to surprise someone with your screams.
-This phrase makes me shiver in disgust and contort my face as if a sick dog just threw up the remnants of a squirrel on the sidewalk in front of me.
+This phrase makes me shiver in disgust and contort my face as if a dog just threw up the remnants of a squirrel on the sidewalk in front of me.
 My only comfort lies in the phrase that I know is hidden beneath it: “For a limited time only.”

 “THE MCRIB IS BACK!”